 But seriously: Stanley Engineered Fastening had a problem — a history of M&A left their brand landscape cluttered with dozens of names and logos, creating confusion and incongruity in the market.
 Moreover, this clutter served to obscure the equity established by some very strong names in their family of brands.

-Create a unified global brand architecture, aesthetic and standards that convey precision and a focus on the future.
+Create a unified global brand architecture, a polished aesthetic, and brand standards to convey precision and a focus on the future.

 Based on an extensive research project commissioned by SEF, we developed a strategy to form a tighter family of strategic brands, comprising five legacy brands and two new brands, which would operate in new/different market segments.
 Once we landed on a new brand architecture, we undertook creating visual identities for each brand that felt both distinct and familial.